 On 29 August 2021 at 13:00, the monument to the Rotterdam rapper and word artist Breyten Muskiet (1978 – 2004) will be inaugurated in Feijenoord.
 The Monument to BRIGHTNESS stands for inspiring young people to have confidence in their own voice.

-Who is BRIGHTNESS?
+Who was BRIGHTNESS?

 He started his rap career with English lyrics, but soon opted for the Dutch language.
-He soon renamed himself BRIGHTNESS: 'Hear every lesson that has a reason and ignore folly.', but was also called the Biggie of the Netherlands.
+He also renamed himself BRIGHTNESS: 'Hear every lesson that has a reason and ignore folly.', but was also called the Biggie of the Netherlands.
 He founded his own rap group called the “Gear Committee”.
 Besides the Rig Committee he also had a solo career with which he released three solo songs: BRIGHTNESS, Reality en Progression.
 The last two songs appeared on the compilation CD 'Alle 13 dope' from the label Top Notch & HomeGrown.
 His profound songs make people think and are still of great value in the rap scene.

 On April 7, 2004, Helderheid died of cardiac arrest in his sleep at the age of 25.
 The rapper was buried on April 15, 2004.

 The Helderheid Foundation is looking for talents who want to delve more deeply into the art of positivity.
 “It is our mission to encourage young people to find a way to motivate ourselves and others with our gifts of verbal art, despite the dire situations that arise in this world.”

 Since 2008, the annual Brightness Festival organized on the Brightness Square.
 Prior to the festival, there will be a series of open mics and preliminaries in which budding rappers can participate and win a performance during the Helderheid Festival.
 The Clarity Cup is awarded annually to the best rap performance.
 The Clarity Talent Show is the first "positive talent show", where the text and content must be positive and realistic.